girachawda/SnapchatMemoryDownloader/README.md

 - Internet connection (to download media files)
 - urllib (comes with Python standard library)
 - Access to the JSON export from Snapchat

+## GUI / Async Downloader (Optional)

+This repository also includes an optional GUI-based downloader for users who prefer a graphical interface and faster async downloads.

+Location:
+gui_async_downloader/

+This tool is built on top of the original logic and does not affect the existing CLI script.